 Happy St. Caedmon’s Day!
 (February 24/11)

-St. Caedmon (circa 680 AD) is the first known English author of the earliest recorded poem in Great Britain.
+St. Caedmon (mid 7th century AD) is the first known English author of the earliest recorded poem in Great Britain.

 This same Abbey had previously hosted the important Synod of Whitby in 664, which included the correct calculation date of Pascha… in order for Britain to celebrate it the same time as Rome and the East.

-After reading St. Caedmon’s Hymn from these Latin, Moore/Leningrad Northumbrian Dialects/Bodleian West Saxon translations – I adapted it further into a simpler, modern English read/recitation as seen further below.
+After reading St. Caedmon’s Hymn from these Latin, Moore/Leningrad Northumbrian Dialects/Bodleian West Saxon translations – the poem was aching to be adapted into a simpler, modern English read/recitation as seen further below.

-I’m currently modifying the music of an ancient Byzantine Greek hymn to accompany this adapted poem… for, at the time of St. Caedmon, his contemporary was the Greek St. Theodore of Tarsus who became the 8th archbishop of Canterbury, England.
-St. Theodore played a pivotal role unifying the British parishes, educating the clergy and the faithful in liturgics and church music.
+St. Theodore of Tarsus played a pivotal role unifying the British parishes, educating the clergy and the faithful in liturgics and church music.
 (More in depth here) Many of whom St. Theodore consecrated as bishops, later came to be venerated as saints, including Sts.
 Cuthbert, Erkenwald, John, Eata, Bosa, Trumwine and Chad.

 Come magnify Him,

 Creator of the firmament,